arionpay/WHMCS-Plugin/README.md

 - Callback / Webhook handler:
   - `modules/gateways/callback/arionpay.php`

-> Note: The module file name is `paymentdex.php` (internal module name: `paymentdex`).
+> Note: The module file name is `arionpay.php` (internal module name: `arionpay`).
 Keep it as-is unless you also rename and update references.

 ## Activate & Configure in WHMCS
 1. Log in to **WHMCS Admin**